 Those folks just getting started in IM will often spend an inordinate amount of time searching for all kinds of information on the internet, but then don’t we all?
 It is only natural to try to catch that shiny new bauble that catches your eye.
 Maybe there is something new in that e-book or program that will get me off the dime.
 These things are all perfectly good time wasters that will take you away from building your own business and your passive income stream.

 Here we have three different writers giving their thoughts as to how to have a successful Internet Marketing business.
 While their positions differ considerably, they all have an underlying current of focus and motivation.

 We all need to establish a goal.
 Let us determine what we wish to accomplish.
 Many experts recommend putting those goals and action plans into writing and keeping them in front of us for quick reference so we do not lose sight of where we are going.

-We need to keep in mind that when we first start out online, even though we think our idea is the “cat’s meow”, it still may not quite be the next multimillion dollar site on the scene.
+We need to keep in mind that when we first start online, even though we think our idea is the “cat’s meow”, it still may not quite be the next multimillion-dollar site on the scene.